Farmers paying salaries instead of hourly rates could be unknowingly offering below minimum wage, warns agriculture employment service.

 “But for someone working 37.5 hours a week, which is more of a standard week, the minimum wage would be £22,308.”

-However this amount could be offset if the job provided also includes accommodation.
+This amount can be offset if the job provided also includes accommodation.

 Along with the wage increase, the government announced new rates of £9.99 a day and £69.93 a week for lodgings given to workers by employers.